michael-rowe04/Hist/README.md

 For future use it is fairly simple to launch on Elastic Beanstalk just do the following.

 1. Clone down Repo
-2. Uncompress CSVs if Compressed
+2. Uncompress CSVs if Compressed (Larger ones are currently compressed, S&P and Russell)
 3. Run update.py as CSVs are not dynamically / automatically updated (May have to set up venv using flask steps below)
 4. Compress whole repo and upload to Elastic Beanstalk in AWS
 5. May have to configure Loadbalancer